 Without a second of hesitation, Wilson proclaimed that his favourite track by The Ronettes was ‘Be My Baby’, like The Byrds’ ‘Turn!
 Turn!
 Turn!’ this was a cover which became way more famous than the original version of the track.

-Ronnie Spector’s husband Phil Spector composed the number with Jeff Barry and Ellie Greenwich which partnered with Ronnie’s powerful vocals made the track an unstoppable force in the charts.
+Ronnie Spector’s husband, the infamous producer Phil Spector, who died earlier this year, composed the number with Jeff Barry and Ellie Greenwich which partnered with Ronnie’s powerful vocals made the track an unstoppable force in the charts.

 Brian Wilson’s favourite song by Carole King:

 Wilson’s favourite song by Carole King is ‘Hey Girl’ which she actually wrote alongside Gerry Goffin when she was just 21 for Freddie Scott to record.